j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 ---

-> [!example] Prompt
+**Prompt**

-> Compact and common on the wire... does the ending give you a clue?
+Compact and common on the wire... does the ending give you a clue?

 ```
 V2VsbCBkb25lISBUaGF0IHdhcyBCYXNlIDY0LCBzdXBlciBjb21tb24gZm9yIGVuY29kaW5nIGRh